Origins, Prophesies and the

 Goddess Hariti-Maitreya

-this popular image of Chinese lay people typically incorporates motherly characteristics.
+Buddha", this popular image of Chinese lay people typically incorporates motherly

-He reminds us of the Great Mother: "feminine appearance", the images with many
+characteristics.
+He reminds us of the Great Mother: "feminine appearance", the

-children on his/her lap and arms.
-He is often portrayed with the symbols of the
+images with many children on his/her lap and arms.
+He is often portrayed with the symbols

-"raised arms" (pre-historic origin) supporting the boat with the cosmic egg,
+of the "raised arms" (pre-historic origin) supporting the boat with the cosmic

-or Original Treasure, which stands for the overflowing Emptiness, the Womb with Her
+which stands for the overflowing Emptiness, the Womb with Her offspring, e.g. Buddhahood.

-offspring, e.g. Buddhahood.
-His historic background can be traced to the Great Mother of
+Buddha is the One Who knows the Ultimate.
+His historic background can be traced to the

-the Middle East.
-In the Indus-Valley Culture She was transformed to a fertility goddess,
+Great Mother of the Middle East.
+In the Indus-Valley Culture She was transformed to a

-who much later became part - as the goddess Hariti - of Buddhism.
-A Chinese pilgrim
+fertility goddess, who much later became part - as the goddess Hariti - of Buddhism.
+A

-"took her" to China, where she was transformed into a man: our Hotei (Maitreya)
+Chinese pilgrim "took her" to China, where she was transformed into a man: our

-God".
-However, the name Maitreya still reminds us of the original situation.
-It
+"a God".
+However, the name Maitreya still reminds us of the original

 ("Mother").
 Hotei's appearence clearly shows feminine traits.
 He therefore can